hugohull/Boxing-Training-and-Improvement-App/Docs/README.md

 2. Unzip file
 3. Install dependencies:
    - pip install PyQtChart
-   - pip install opencv-contrib-python
    - pip install PyQt5
+   - pip install PyQtChart
+   - pip install pyqtgraph
+   - pip install pydub
    - pip install opencv-python
+   - pip install opencv-contrib-python
-   - pip install cv2
+   - pip install gtts
    - pip install playsound
-4. Open in IDE and run main.py or run main.py from command line.
+4. Open in IDE and run main.py.

 ## Usage

 To run the software, run main.py in a IDE of your choice.
-It was developed using PyCharm professional in macOS
+It was developed using PyCharm professional in macOS.

+**Note:** You may also have to give your IDE permissions to use your webcam.

 ## Requirements

 This software requires:
-- **Operating System**: Has been tested on macOS and Linux.
-But should work on Windows.
+- **Operating System**: Has only been tested on macOS.
 - **Hardware Requirements**: A PC that can run a simple Python programme.

 ## File List